How important is it for a writer to be able to discern the difference between good writing and bad writing?

-- Pull out your old writing every once in a while to see how far you’ve come (I do it every few years).
+- Pull out your old writing every once in a while to see how much better you write now (I do it every few years).

 - These days, self-publishing is free and easy, and I applaud people who take the DIY route.
 But get someone else to publish your work at least once.
 You’ll learn a lot through the submission-rejection-acceptance process.

 - Put yourself in other people’s shoes.
 The best writers are empaths.

 - Show the scenes that really matter.
 Don’t spend three pages showing your characters engaging in meaningless small talk and then spend a single paragraph on a major event that is central to the story.

 - Don’t skimp on research.
 I was just reading reviews on a historical novel and I discovered that readers are knowledgeable about facts and aren’t afraid to call out writers who fail to get them right!

 - Be curious.
 Ask questions.
 Get a cynical friend or sharp-minded family member to check for holes, gaps, inconsistencies, and inaccuracies in your writing.

 - Rewrite to make the substance of your work deeper, clearer, and more concise.
 I recently read an essay by a writer who rewrote an entire book twelve times.
 Twelve times!
 That’s dedication.

 - Do you want to change the world with your writing?
 Look for injustice and inequality (you won’t have to look hard or far).
 Find real stories about real people and let them inspire you.